Skip to main content

 Rebecca Lambert

-Founder, CEO, and Executive Chair
+Founder, CEO, and Chair

 Rebecca Lambert, NED’s Founder and CEO, has over 40 years of experience designing and executing strategies to solve complex issues in business, government, political and financial entities.
 For the last two decades, Ms. Lambert has led the development of NED’s novel systems treatments for complex disease.